Menopause: The Bedfordshire NHS clinic that is "changing lives"

 - Published

 The menopause comes with more than 40 common symptoms ranging from anxiety, irregular and heavy periods to anger and problems with memory and concentration.
-Many women experiencing what is commonly called "the change" (can) feel lost, alone and unsure of where or how to get help.
+Many women experiencing what is commonly called "the change" can feel lost, alone and unsure of where or how to get help.
 I should know, as I've been there.
 Might dedicated clinics and workplace menopause policies offer women the support they need?

 Isabel Kelly was in her 30s when she started going through the perimenopause, that slice of time when hormone levels become erratic and before periods cease.